-- In January, the lead coordinator for the event informs the committee co-chair of any specific room needs for the event.
-For example, if the event utilizes small groups and expects a large number of participants then the committee co-chair can submit a request to the Program Coordinator for a room with a certain capacity and room set up of round tables. - Approximately 6-8 weeks prior to the conference, the lead coordinator for the event contacts the NARST Executive Director and Drohan, the management company, to receive a list of individuals who volunteered during conference registration to be a mentor and a list of individuals who requested mentors.
-The Board Member liaison can provide contact information for the NARST Executive Director and the Drohan contact, if needed. - The coordinating group for the event sends emails to the mentors and mentees (see Appendix A for samples). - Appendix B includes an example of a past structuring (2016) of the conference session. - The NARST conference meeting is a space for discussing the session-challenges and ways to improve it.
-The coordinators also submit a written report to be included in the spring Board report (see Appendix C for an example report)
+- In September, the lead coordinator for the event informs the Board Liaison of any specific room needs for the event and submits the proposal for the event.
+For example, if the event utilizes small groups and expects a large number of participants then the Board Liaison can submit a request to the Program Coordinator for a room with a certain capacity and room set up of round tables when they submit the Administrative Session Proposal. - Approximately 6-8 weeks prior to the conference, the lead coordinator for the event contacts the NARST Executive Director and/or the management company, to receive a list of individuals who volunteered during conference registration to be a mentor and a list of individuals who requested mentors.
+The Board Liaison can provide contact information for the NARST Executive Director and management company contact, if needed. - The coordinating group for the event sends emails to the mentors and mentees (see Appendix A, B, and C for samples). - The NARST conference meeting is a space for discussing the session-challenges and ways to improve it.
+The coordinators also submit a written report to be included in the Spring Board report.